intergalaktik/EMC-experiments/EMC-TinySA/README.md

 Use amplifier and MAX hold and save to TRACE 3

-Click on "COPY TR3 > CHA" to get chamber noise inside studio.
+Click on "COPY TR3 > CHA" to get chamber noise inside the studio.

 ## DUT - calculations are still not in place!!!

-Put device into chamber
+Put the device into the chamber.

 Use amplifier and MAX hold and save to TRACE 5

-Click on "COPY TR4 > DUT" to get device meassurements into graph.
+Click on "COPY TR4 > DUT" to get device measurements into a graph.

 Export your JSON and add it to instrument history, as then you can reuse it any time!

-V1 version of software
+V1 version of the software

 ![SW v1.0](pictures/software_v1.png)